thanhnt612/mern_airbnb_client/README.md

 [TravelDnD] is a web-based travel booking platform that allows you to book place, hotels.
 We offer a wide selection of travel options from all major providers, and our prices are competitive.

+This project allows users to create a new account by signing up and logging in, and it allows hosts to create and update room bookings for rent.<br/>

 To book your travel with [TravelDnD], simply create an account on our website.
-Then, browse our selection of travel options and choose the ones that are right for you.
+Then, browse our selection of travel options and choose the ones that are right for you.<br/>

 Once you've selected your place, hotels, you can booking and check history in profile

 ### Deployment